The ultimate Oktoberfest guide for Wiesn beginners

 Oktoberfest Insider Tip

-We recommend visiting the Oide Wiesn behind the Ferris wheel.
+An insider tip from our Oktoberfest Guide: We recommend visiting the Oide Wiesn behind the Ferris wheel.
 It costs EUR 3 to enter, but it’s far more peaceful away from the crowds.
 Once there, you will enjoy historical rides, the cozy Oktoberfest flair of yesteryear and a slice of real Munich tradition.

 Now all you need is the right accommodation – no easy undertaking during the Wiesn period.
 Our final Oktoberfest tip: Come to us!
 Fortunately, we still have free in our Munich Living Hotels, not far from the Theresienwiese!